E-CMF (Epi-CMF) chemotherapy

-Some medicines, including those you can buy in a shop or chemist, can be harmful to take when you're having chemotherapy.
-Tell your doctor about any medicines you're taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

 Some painkillers, such as ibuprofen, can make the side effects of methotrexate worse.
 Before taking any painkillers, check with your chemotherapy nurse, pharmacist or doctor.